sheikh92areeb/fundamental-of-web-development/CSS/Exercises/README.md

 ## Exercise 2
 ### Design Card
 card.png is a file which contains a card Image.
 Write html and css code to design this card.

+## Exercise 3
+### multicolor website
+Create a multicolor website which can change color using CSS Variables